Bug Sweeping – Technical Surveillance Counter Measures – TSCM

 - check building security, perimeter area

-- inspection of common areas, toilets, rest-rooms. lifts and refreshment areas, kitchen
+- inspection of common areas, toilets, and restrooms. lifts and refreshment areas, kitchen

 - GSM, smartphone device usage (3G,4G)

-- differentate legit / authorised mobile phones / smartphones and 2G/3G/4G or GSM bugging devices
+- differentiate legit/authorized mobile phones/smartphones and 2G/3G/4G or GSM bugging devices

 - detection of burst transmission